jeris90/fusionAF/README.md

 ---

-Thank you to Akroun Yanis-Fady and Bechroune Lydia for their help.
+Thanks to Akroun Yanis-Fady and Bechroune Lydia for their help.